alex-hoagland/alex-hoagland.github.io/_workingpapers/imperfect-moral-hazard.md

 title: "Whats in a Bill?
 A Model of Imperfect Moral Hazard in Health Care"
 collection: workingpapers
 permalink: /workingpapers/imperfect-moral-hazard
 excerpt: 'Models of consumer responsiveness to medical care prices are central in the optimal design of health insurance.
-However, consumers are rarely given spending information at the time they consume care, a delay which many models do not account for and may create distortions in the choice of future care consumption.'
+However, consumers are rarely given spending information at the time they consume care, a delay which many models do not account for and may create distortions in the choice of future care consumption.
+We study household responses to scheduled medical services before and after pricing information arrives, leveraging quasi-experimental variation in the time it takes for an insurer to process a bill.
+We also model household beliefs and learning about expenditures and find that households overestimate their expenditures prior to the arival of a bill, leading to over-consumption of care.
+There is evidence that households learn from repeated use of medical services; however, household priors are estimated to be as high as 80% larger than true prices, leaving low-spending households especially under-informed.
+Our results suggest that long deductible periods coupled with price non-transparency may lead to an over-consumption of medical care.'
 venue: 'Working Paper'
 paperurl: 'http://alex-hoagland.github.io/files/ImperfectMoralHazard_Draft_20221020.pdf'
 ---